As part of our family law advice series, we look at how to make or oppose a child relocation application.

 Even if you are not successful in stopping the child moving abroad to live, then you can ask the court to make an order for access or contact with the child.
 A child arrangements order can specify the contact and whether the contact should take place in the UK or overseas.
 Remember contact doesn’t just mean face to face contact it can also include cards, letters, gifts, phone calls, e-mail, texts etc. so try to make sure that’s all set out in the order to avoid misunderstandings.

-For more information and free family law advice, visit our family advice hub.
+For more information and free family law advice, go back to our family advice hub.